Rod Steiger: B-movies and criticism (1982–1994)

-Steiger appeared in the Argentine-American film Catch the Heat (1987), an action/martial arts picture about a Brazilian drug baroness who smuggles drugs into the United States inside her breast implants.
+Steiger played a villain/antagonist role in the Argentine-American film Catch the Heat (1987), an action/martial arts picture about two undercover agents of the law who fight against an American-Brazilian drug baron who smuggles drugs into the United States inside showgirls' breast implants.
 According to director Fred Olen Ray, it was pulled from distribution within a week of release.
 In 1988, Steiger and Yvonne De Carlo played a spooky elderly couple with developmentally delayed children in John Hough's horror film American Gothic.
 Universally panned by the critics, Caryn James of The New York Times wrote: "Mr. Steiger addresses the camera as if he were reciting Shakespeare, he is truly, straightforwardly, hilariously bad."
 During the last year of the decade he played authority figures, including a mayor in The January Man, and as Judge Prescott in Tennessee Waltz.
 Although Steiger admitted that his performance in The January Man was "way over the top", he enjoyed the experience, thereby marking a positive turning point after a period of clinical depression.

 In 1990, Steiger starred in Men of Respect, a crime drama film adaptation of William Shakespeare's play Macbeth.
 He played a character based on King Duncan, opposite John Turturro as Mike Battaglia (Macbeth), who plays a Mafia hitman who climbs his way to the top by killing Steiger's character.
 The film was critically panned, with Roger Ebert awarding it one star out of four, describing the concept as a "very, very bad idea".
 Steiger played another mobster, Sam Giancana, two years later in the miniseries Sinatra (1992).

 Steiger portrayed a reverend living in a small town in the American South in the macabre Merchant Ivory film production The Ballad of the Sad Café (1991), co-starring Vanessa Redgrave and Keith Carradine.
 The film met with generally lukewarm reviews, though it was entered into the 41st Berlin International Film Festival.
 Steiger auditioned for the part of an elderly Irishman in Ron Howard's Far and Away, starring Tom Cruise and Nicole Kidman.
 Steiger, who had long been bald, was ordered by Howard to wear a wig to the audition.
 He resented the fact that Howard insisted on taping the audition, which he believed to be a form of humiliation for actors, serving as after-dinner entertainment for the Hollywood executives.
 Steiger never forgave Howard, whom he referred to as a "cocksucker", for rejecting him for the part and giving it to Cyril Cusack.